 If Pool Samples is enabled, products imported on two different jobs will share samples.
 Furthermore:

 If Sample Pooling between Clients is Disabled, the system will only scan for existing samples within the same client.

-If Sample Pooling within Clients is Enabled, the system will scan for the existing Samples among all clients wherein the sample pooling is enabled.
+If Sample Pooling within Clients is Enabled, the system will scan for the existing Samples among all clients wherein the sample pool is enabled.

-If Sample Pooling is enabled between multiple Clients, the system scan will only be in the latest sample pool.
+If Sample Pooling is enabled between multiple Clients, the system will only scan the latest sample pool.